 I had one of my degree requirements waived by my department/college but Degree Audit is not taking this into account.
 What should I do?

 Academic exceptions (such as course waivers or petitions) are loaded into Degree Audit after advice has been received from the college or departmental advisor.
 If you have had a requirement waived and it is not showing in Degree Audit, please contact your advisor.
 Your advisor will liaise with the Office of the University Registrar on initiating the academic exception process.
 Typically, academic exceptions are loaded into Degree Audit within 1 week of submission to the Office of the University Registrar.

 Why are there courses missing from my Degree Audit?

 - There are various reasons a course may not appear on your Degree Audit.
-Most commonly, if you have taken more electives than required by your major, only the required number of elective courses will appear sorted by the highest grades.
+Most commonly, if you have taken more electives than required by your major, only the required number of elective courses will appear.

 - If the course is a general education requirement or major requirement requiring a C grade or better, the course will not appear in your Degree Audit if you did not earn a C or better.

 The requirements for my major have changed and Degree Audit is showing the old requirements?